buildbotics/tpl-docs/Clipping Library.md

 <img src = "https://github.com/buildbotics/tpl-docs/blob/master/images/makepathspolygons.png" height="300" width = "400">

 ####Arguments
-makePathsPolygons(P) accepts a single argument, P.  P is an object with properties that include the list of paths to convert to polygons and distance outward that the new polygons will be from the original paths.
+makePathsPolygons(P) accepts a single argument, P.  P is an object with properties that include the list of paths to convert to polygons and the distance outward that the new polygons will be from the original paths.
 P has the following properties:
 * P.paths - P.paths is required and is a list of paths.
 Each path within the list is a list of points in the form of {X: x, Y: y}.
 This is the list of paths that will be traced at a an outward distance given by P.delta.
 * P.delta - P.delta is required and must be a positive number.
-P.delta specifies the distance that the traces around the P.paths will be and will be 1/2 the width of the new polygons.
+P.delta specifies the distance that the traces around the P.paths will be.
+P.delta will be 1/2 the width of the new polygons.

 ####Results
 makePathsPolygons(P) will return 0 if no errors are detected and -1 if an error is detected.
-The following properties are loaded into the argument object, CLIP depending on whether an error is detected.
+The following properties are loaded into the argument object, P depending on whether an error is detected.
-P.polygons - P.polygons is a list of paths.
+* P.polygons - P.polygons is a list of paths.
 Each path within the list is a list of points in the form of {X: x, Y: y}.
 P.polygons will be contain one polygon for each path in P.paths, and that polygon will be a path that traverses around the polygon at a distance of P.delta.

 ####Error Messages
 * "ARGUMENT\_NOT_\PROVIDED" - Polygons could not be created because the single object argument (P) was not provided.